DataDog/datadog-api-client-python/RELEASING.md

 1. Review the generated pull-request for `release/<New version tag>` branch.
 1. If everything is fine, merge the pull-request.
 1. Check that the [release](https://github.com/DataDog/datadog-api-client-python/actions/workflows/release.yml) action created new release on GitHub.
-1. A github action will kick off that builds and publishes this tag to PyPI.
+1. A GitHub action will kick off that builds and publishes this tag to PyPI.
 Confirm the [release is available](https://pypi.org/project/datadog-api-client/#history)